You know what mentoring is, but why does mentorship matter? How can it help your career?

 There are a few basics to consider in any mentorship relationship in order for it to succeed:

-- Compatability: the success of any mentoring partnership relies heavily on how well-matched the mentor and mentee are.
+- Compatibility: the success of any mentoring partnership relies heavily on how well-matched the mentor and mentee are.
 They need to be able to converse easily and have a genuine interest in helping each other.
 The partnership doesn’t need to be too formal.

 - Not a One-Way Street: a mentoring partnership should flow both ways.
 Mentees should have the expectation that they are contributing to the relationship in a meaningful way too – not just expecting to receive professional advice without giving back.